vitkarpov/postcss-host/README.md

 > [PostCSS](https://github.com/postcss/postcss) plugin to make :host selectors work properly with pseudo-classes

-## What is it about
+## What is it about?

-If you work with Shadow DOM and web components then you should be familiar with `:host` selector.
-It has some specialty.
+If you work with Shadow DOM and web components then you're probably familiar with `:host` selector.
+It has some features.

 Instead of